Demivan/blog/pages/posts/2021-08-08-vue-i18n-in-real-world-application.md

 }
 ```

-One possible solution for this issue is spliting translation into three different ones.
+One possible solution for this issue is splitting translation into three different ones.
 But is does not look particularly good:

 ```js
 $t('apples-and-bananas', {